 The red king crab fisheries in Kodiak, the Alaska Peninsula, Cook Inlet, and Prince William Sound areas are closed due to low abundance.
 A new fishery for red king crab began in the central Aleutian Islands (Petrel Bank area) after high densities of legal crabs were encountered in a pot survey.
 The fishery began with a small GHL in 2002 and 2003 but was closed in 2004 and 2005.

 The Southeast Alaska commercial red king crab fishery has been below threshold and closed since 2006.
 The personal use red king crab fishery in Southeast Alaska has been open in limited areas.
 The red king crab fishery in the Yakutat area remains open, but no harvest has been recorded since the 2000/2001 season due to depressed stocks.

 Females up to 10.5 lbs; Males up to 24 lbs and leg span of five feet

 Males and females estimated to live up to 20-30 years

 British Columbia to Japan north to the Bering Sea with Bristol Bay and Kodiak Archipelago being the centers of its abundance in Alaska.

 Red king crabs were historically the most commercially important shellfish species in Alaska.
-Since statehood in 1959, U.S. fishers have harvested nearly 2 billion pounds of red king crab worth $1.6 billion from Alaska waters.
+Between 1975 and 2018, U.S. crabbers harvested nearly 854 million pounds of red king crab worth $2.5 billion (not adjusted for inflation) from Alaska waters.